 “Hi, Sid,” Sean said to the aging, affable doorman as he entered his apartment building.

-“Hello, Mr. Burke,” he responded, making an unwise attempt to snap to attention, a move that caused one of the faux-brass buttons on his tighter-by-the-day uniform jacket to pop off and land with a tinkle at Sean’s feet.
-“Sorry,” Sid said, clearly embarrassed.
+“Hello, Mr. Burke,” Sid responded, making an unwise attempt to snap to attention, a move that caused one of the faux-brass buttons on his tighter-by-the-day uniform jacket to pop off and land with a tinkle at Sean’s feet.
+“Sorry.”
+Sid’s already-ruddy cheeks deepened to crimson.

 “No worries,” Sean said with a touch of compassion.
-Both Sean and Sid had been at the building since it opened three years ago and Sean had taken a liking to the hardy fellow.
+Both Sean and Sid had been at the building since it opened three years ago, and Sean had taken a liking to the hardy grandson of Irish emigres who reminded him a bit of his late father.
 “Quiet tonight?”